 - Clomifene Treatment

-- How Will You Know If You Ovulate?
+- How Will You Know If You’re Ovulating?

-- How Long Need You Take The Clomiphene Citrate Treatment
+- For How Long Do You Need to Continue With the Clomiphene Citrate Treatment?

-For some couples, conception happens easily, while for others, it requires a lot of patience and effort and sometimes even fertility treatment.
-Clomiphene citrate, commonly known as Clomid, is the most widely used drug to trigger ovulation and the foremost medicine in fertility treatment.
+Clomiphene citrate, commonly known as Clomid, is the most widely used drug to trigger ovulation and a common medicine used in fertility treatment.
+Read on to know about this drug, how it works, and side effects!

 What is Clomiphene Citrate?

-Also known as Clomid, Clomiphene citrate is a nonsteroidal ovulatory stimulant in the Selective Oestrogen Receptor Modulator (SERM) class of drugs.
+Clomid or Clomiphene citrate is a nonsteroidal ovulatory stimulant in the Selective Oestrogen Receptor Modulator (SERM) class of drugs.
 It is generally the first medicine prescribed to a woman who does not ovulate regularly.
 The drug is specifically recommended for treating ovulatory dysfunction in patients having PCOS and different forms of amenorrhea.
-The doctor may prescribe different doses of clomid medication depending on whether you are unable to ovulate or you have irregular periods because of polycystic ovaries.
-You may be prescribed clomid alone or in combination with Metformin.
+The doctor may prescribe different doses of clomid medication depending on whether a woman is unable to ovulate or if she has irregular periods because of polycystic ovaries.
+Clomid may be prescribe alone or in combination with Metformin.

 Why Should You Take Clomiphene Citrate?

-Clomiphene citrate is prescribed by the doctor, to induce ovulation and is the first step in treating infertility in women.
+Clomiphene citrate (or clomifene) is prescribed by the doctor to induce ovulation and is the first step in treating infertility in women.
 You require clomiphene when your body is not capable of developing a mature egg in the follicle, on its own.
-You may have a clomiphene citrate pregnancy in the following cases:
+This drug may be prescribed in the following cases:

 - You have irregular cycles or anovulatory cycles